rust-lang/rust/src/doc/tarpl/vec-insert-remove.md

 % Insert and Remove

-Something *not* provided but slice is `insert` and `remove`, so let's do those next.
+Something *not* provided by slice is `insert` and `remove`, so let's do those next.

 Insert needs to shift all the elements at the target index to the right by one.
 To do this we need to use `ptr::copy`, which is our version of C's `memmove`.
 This copies some chunk of memory from one location to another, correctly handling the case where the source and destination overlap (which will definitely happen here).

 If we insert at index `i`, we want to shift the `[i .. len]` to `[i+1 .. len+1]` using the *old* len.